 1. Don't buy too much laptop

 Go back several years, and $1,000 was considered a good price for a budget laptop.
-Today, that's considered premium, and only one company, Apple, gets away with regularly charging much more than that (but that doesn't stop others from trying).
+Today, that's considered premium, and only one company, Apple, gets away with pegging its least-expensive laptop at just around that (the 11-inch MacBook Air is $899).

-So when a reader e-mails us to say something along the lines of: "I'm looking for a laptop for school, and I've only got $1,500 to spend," we generally tell them to ease up on the gas pedal and look at a mainstream slim laptop for $700-$800 or so as a starting point.
+So when a reader emails us to say something along the lines of: "I'm looking for a laptop for school, and I've only got $1,500 to spend," we generally tell them to ease up on the gas pedal and look at a mainstream slim laptop for $700 to $900 or so as a starting point.

 And it's not just underpowered plastic boxes in that price range, either.
-Intel Core i5 CPUs and touch screens in slim, reasonably attractive bodies, with 128GB SSD hard drives are available in that price range -- which is more than adequate for most users, unless you're planning on editing a lot of HD video or playing very high-end PC games.
+Intel Core i5 CPUs and touchscreens in slim, reasonably attractive bodies, with 128GB SSD hard drives are available in that price range -- which is more than adequate for most users, unless you're planning on working with 4K video or playing very high-end PC games.

 2. Think about traveling light